 Fair Park is a 277-acre historic site with cultural & sports events, Art Deco buildings, public art and you.
 Fair Park is easily accessible from the DART Green Line.

 Epic battles of Steel and Steed – a two hour tournament and dinner with feasting, fighting, horses, knights, and more!
-Great place to take the family or a date.
+Medieval Times Dinner and Tournament is a great place to take the family or a date.
 Use your hands to eat your hearty medieval meal!

 19 JFK Memorial in Dallas